-In case you weren’t aware, the 138th Kentucky Derby is this weekend, on May 5.
+In case you weren’t aware, the 141st Kentucky Derby is coming up on May 2.
 The Derby is that shindig that shot gaudy hats and the mint julep straight to world-fame.
 Problem is, I hate bourbon, so I’ve never much enjoyed a mint julep.
 Sarah and I decided we hadn’t baked together in far too long, so she suggested these mint julep cookies that she dreamed up last year, and I was sold right away.

 How do you enjoy these cookies, exactly?